Bratajit-03/CodeClause/CodeClauseInternship_Age and gender detection sysytem/Readme.md

-Certainly, here's a short README file for a Gender and Age Detection System:

----

 # Gender and Age Detection System

 This repository contains code and resources for building a Gender and Age Detection System using machine learning techniques.
 The system can predict the gender (male or female) and approximate age of a person based on input images.